GOP-led Senate panel advances Barrett despite Dems’ boycott

 With Republicans holding a 53-47 majority in the Senate, Trump’s pick for the court is almost certain to be confirmed.
 All Democrats are expected to oppose Barrett’s confirmation.

-Boycotting Thursday’s Judiciary panel session was forcing Republicans on the panel to change its rules to keep the confirmation on track.
+Boycotting Thursday’s Judiciary panel session forced Republicans on the panel to change its rules to keep the confirmation on track.
 Those rules say at least two members of the minority party, Democrats, would need to be present to constitute a quorum for doing business.

 Mike Davis, a former top aide on the panel who now advises Senate Republicans, said the committee was well within its normal practice to hold the vote, even with Democrats skipping it.
 He said the longstanding practice has been to allow business to go forward if all members of the majority, Republicans, attend.